Disability Advocate & ME Campaigner

 🔹 Explore my journey, discover resources, and connect with a community that understands.

-Severe Myalgic Encephalomyelitis
+Severe Myalgic ENCEPHALOMYELITIS

 Living with Myalgic Encephalomyelitis as well as Endometriosis, has provided me with not only a firsthand understanding of life with these severe conditions but also a burning desire to bring about change and offer support for those afflicted as well as their families.